umangtdesai/MBE-Data-Analysis/kgrewal_shin2/README.md

-uber_data_cleaning.py - ran once in order to create json test.py - test file for our use previously transformations.py - transformation functions as outlined in class major_roads_cleaning.py - currently unused in this project, for future use once learning how to upload a file from google drive
+uber_data_cleaning.py - ran once in order to create json test.py - test file for our use previously transformations.py - transformation functions as outlined in class major_roads_cleaning.py - unused currently, major_roads json file too large to include in project currently